 “Dear Dad,” Jenkins began, his father beaming in the second row.
 “I have never written a letter of gratitude to you before.”

 Jenkins thanked his father for blessings great and small.
-He thanked him for wrestling together on the living room or when Jenkins was a child.
+He thanked him for wrestling together on the living room floor when Jenkins was a child.
 He thanked him for eating tuna sandwiches and going to Dairy Queen, and for teaching him how to play chess and work hard.
 He thanked him for “modeling what it means to be a man of God.”

 Weeks later, Jenkins’ father unexpectedly died.